Snapshots

 Snapshot Invalidation

-Snapshots are tied to your aggregate’s serialized form.
+Snapshots are tied to your aggregate’s serialised form.
 When you change the struct:

 - Add fields — Use

-#[serde(default)]for backwards compatibility - Remove fields — Old snapshots still deserialize (extra fields ignored)
+#[serde(default)]for backwards compatibility - Remove fields — Old snapshots still deserialise (extra fields ignored)

 - Rename fields — Use